mikenye/docker-adsb-to-mqtt/README.md

 Based on: <https://www.adsbexchange.com/forum/threads/how-to-monitor-your-feeds-from-mobile-device.621696/>

+## Work in Progress

+As of August 2020, this container is currently a work-in-progress, and we hope to stabilise features/syntax by the end of the month.
+If you have any specific requirements or other input, please swing by our [Discord channel](https://discord.gg/sTf9uYF) and discuss!
+Thanks.

 ## A Word About Security

 The container health checks require that the container has access to the host's docker socket: `/var/run/docker.sock`.